Poongodi-coder/Maths-equation-quiz-game-/README.md

         messagebox.showinfo("An error occurred: {e}.
 Please enter a valid number") return user_answer

 def check_answer(first_number, second_number, user_answer):
-    """
-    Check the user's answer against the correct answer and return the result as a boolean.

-    This function calculates the correct answer by dividing the second number by the first number.
-    It then formats both the user's answer and the correct answer to one decimal place and compares them.

-    Args:
-        first_number (int or float): The coefficient of 'x' in the equation. second_number (int or float): The constant term on the right side of the equation. user_answer (float): The user's answer to the equation.

-    Returns:
-        bool: True if the formatted user's answer matches the formatted correct answer, False otherwise.
-    """
     correct_answer =  second_number / first_number
     format_user_answer = f"{user_answer:.1f}"
     format_correct_answer = f"{correct_answer:.1f}"
     return format_correct_answer == format_user_answer

 def display_useranswer_correct_or_incorrect(score, iscorrect):
-    """
-    Display a message indicating whether the user's answer is correct or not.

-    This function uses Tkinter to display a message box with the result of the user's answer.
-    If the answer is correct, a congratulatory message is shown and the score is incremented by 1.
-    If the answer is incorrect, an encouragement message is shown.

-    Args:
-        score (int): The current score of the user. iscorrect (bool): A boolean indicating whether the user's answer is correct.

-    Returns:
-        int: The updated score after evaluating the user's answer.
-    """
     if iscorrect == True:
         messagebox.showinfo("Result", "Your answer is correct, well done.") score += 1